JULY 4TH FESTIVITIES

 Natural Resources Administrative Coordinator

-Monique is responsible for overseeing the City's landscape certification program, the sea turtle protection lighting compliance program, and all administrative duties for the Natural Resources division.
+Monique is responsible for overseeing the City's landscape certification program, the sea turtle protection lighting compliance program, public outreach and education to homeowners on City's stormwater retention ponds, and all administrative duties for the Natural Resources division.
 A

 lso known as the "Turtle Lady" to some, Monique conducts educational outreach to homeowners, property managers, and citizens regarding artificial lighting and the effects to sea turtles.
-She is also currently in the process of becoming a state certified instructor for the Florida Department of Environmental Protection's training course in Florida Friendly Best Management Practices for the Protection of Water Resources.
+She also educates homeowners and landscape professionals regarding stormwater runoff and non-point source pollution, helping to reduce nutrients and herbicides going into the City's waterbodies.
+She recently became a state certified instructor for the Florida Department of Environmental Protection's training course in Florida Friendly Best Management Practices for the Protection of Water Resources.
 Monique earned two bachelor's degrees in business from The Florida State University.
 She is a true Floridian, a rare breed in Naples, born and raised on the Emerald Coast.